 - a.
 Coastline.
-The charted coastline agrees well with the surveyed coastline for the larger islands and islets.
-The surveyed coastline differs from the charted position by a maximum of 65m in some parts of the survey area.
+Generally, the charted coastline agrees well with the surveyed coastline for the larger islands and islets.
+The surveyed coastline differs from the charted position by an average of 25m and a maximum of 200m on the north coast of the largest island in Simeonof Harbor.
 There are a few locations where the charted coastline has been surveyed as drying shelf.
 It is recommended that the coastline on the chart be amended to match the LADS surveyed and interpolated MHW line. - b.
 Inshore Islets.
 A large number of islets have been surveyed close to the coastline.
 Generally, there is good agreement between the charted data and the surveyed data.
 It is recommended that the chart be amended to match the LADS survey deliverables.
 Where there is a significant difference, these islets are detailed in the Chart Comparison Spreadsheet in Section D.1.6. - c.
 Rocks.
 Many drying rocks and submerged shoals have been surveyed along the coastline, which are not presently shown on the chart.
 It is recommended that the chart be amended to match the LADS survey deliverables.
 Where significant, these items are detailed in the Chart Comparison Spreadsheet in Section D.1.6.